 To earn a minor in history, students must complete a minimum of 17 semester hours, including 14 hours of upper-division course work at UIS.
-Transfer credit is evaluated on a case-by-case basis through the Student Petition form.
+Transfer credit is evaluated on a case-by-case basis through the a Student Petition.
 Students should consult with a History Department faculty member in designing and meeting the requirements for a minor.